newtheatre/history-project/_shows/16_17/dead.md

   - quote: The most fun I've ever had as a techie at NNT, was a hilarious week working backstage with a fantastic cast who really made me feel like part of the team.
     name: Ben Woodford
     submitted: 2017-11-06
+  - quote: The director, TD and I staying until 2am three nights running to absolutely nail the follow-time on some lighting cues to be on the beat has never been so worth it...
+Until we discovered timecode the next week.
+    name: Sam Osborne
+    submitted: 2019-06-25

 cast:
 - role: George